Prof Robin Talbot PhD, BA, Cert Ed

-Outside the NHS and Higher Education, Robin is a member of the Lakes College Board at Lillyhall, the Progress Housing Group Board (social housing organisation specialising in rented accommodation for clients with a learning disability), and an Independent Monitoring Board for HM Prisons.
-He chairs the Health and Education Co-operative (a social enterprise hosting/producing online learning materials for universities and the Health Service).
+Outside the NHS and Higher Education, Robin is a member of the Lakes College Board at Lillyhall, and a member of Independent Monitoring Board for HM Prisons.
+He also chairs the Health and Education Co-operative (a social enterprise hosting/producing online learning materials for universities and the Health Service).

 Robin is Chair of the Board of Directors and member of the North Cumbria Health & Care System Leadership Board.

 Malcolm has significant business experience having worked 26 years within British Telecom in a variety of roles including Head of Service Excellence and Customer Research.
 More recently Malcolm was responsible for negotiating the largest HR outsource contract ever which received worldwide recognition and a World Class Leader award.

 Malcolm has significant experience in the NHS as Vice Chair and Non-Executive Director of NHS County Durham between 2007- 2013 and since 2013 as Vice Chair and Non-Executive Director of North Cumbria University Hospitals NHS Trust.
 Malcolm is Chair of NCUH Charitable Funds Committee and Chair of NCUH Finance Investment & Performance Committee.

 Malcolm has a Law Degree from Northumbria University.